 Examples of allowable business expenses if you’re using cash basis are:

-- admin costs, eg stationery
+- admin costs, for example stationery

 - buying goods for resale